-Provider for Threat Management
+for Optimal Threat Management

-Threat Management Teams should consider using physical surveillance on Persons of Concern, according to workplace threat management protocols in the ANSI Work Place Violence Prevention and Intervention (ASIS/SHRM WVPI.2011).
+Threat management teams should consider using physical surveillance on Persons of Concern, according to workplace threat management protocols in the ANSI Work Place Violence Prevention and Intervention (ASIS/SHRM WVPI.2011).
 The surveillance provider you choose will determine if the physical surveillance threat management tool is successful or fails in helping to protect your organization.

 By Michael Wolivar